 - Confidentiality.
 While in the clinical environment ATSU-KCOM students are responsible for following the Health Insurance Portability and Accountability Act (HIPAA) as defined by the federal government.
 HIPAA is a set of regulations that defines what information is protected, sets limits on how that information may be used or shared, and provides patients with certain rights regarding their information.
 Any patient information students see or hear (directly or indirectly) while on clinical rotations/rounds MUST be kept confidential. - Chaperoning Patients.
 To assure a safe environment for patients, staff and students, patients are entitled to have their medical interactions conducted with appropriate privacy and confidentiality protections.
 Informed consent must be obtained for all treatments and sensitive examinations performed.
 Patients are entitled to have a chaperone (informal or formal) present for any consultation, examination, treatment, or procedure where the patient considers it necessary.
 A chaperone is an observer who, by mutual agreement, is present during an examination to advocate for patients' rights such as dignity, privacy and consent while also providing a layer of protection for the person performing the examination and the organization.
 A chaperone must be aware of the confidential nature of their role and that a patient's personal information and privacy must be protected.
-All providers are entitled to have a formal chaperones.
+All providers are entitled to have a formal chaperone present at their discretion.
+KCOM students are not to serve as formal or informal chaperones.